Participant Personal Gear List – Valid for 2021 Trips

 ** It is important to note that the items on this list should layer together very comfortably.
 Ie. Ensure that you can wear your base layer, mid-layer and jacket all together, and your wind layer or parka should fit over all of the first 3 items.

-Costco Fall 2018: We’ve recently found that Costco has a great selection of men’s and women’s 100% merino wool tops in various weights.
+Costco, who knew?: We’ve recently found that Costco has a great selection of men’s and women’s 100% merino wool tops in various weights.
 They’re super soft and well made, but not online in Canada.
-Check stores.
-We haven’t been in in 2019, but have heard they are still carrying nice merino tops:
+Check stores, we’ve liked the following:

 Cloudveil (very light), Calvin Klein (light-mid) and Kirkland Signature (mid).